Harold Hopkins (physicist): Rod-lens endoscopes

 There are physical limits to the image quality of a fibroscope.
 In modern terminology, a bundle of say 50,000 fibres gives effectively only a 50,000 pixel image – in addition to which, the continued flexing in use, breaks fibres and progressively loses pixels.
-Eventually so many are lost that the whole bundle must be replaced (at considerable expense).
+Eventually so many pixels are lost that the whole bundle must be replaced (at considerable expense).
 Hopkins realised that any further optical improvement would require a different approach.
-Previous rigid endoscopes suffered from very low light transmittance and extremely poor image quality.
-The surgical requirement of passing surgical tools as well as the illumination system inside the endoscope tube – which itself is restricted by the dimensions of the human body – left very little room for the imaging optics.
+Previous rigid endoscopes suffered from low light transmittance and poor image quality.
+The surgical requirement of passing surgical tools as well as the illumination system inside the endoscope tube – which itself is restricted by the dimensions of the human body – left little room for the imaging optics.
 The tiny lenses of a conventional system required supporting rings that obscured the bulk of the lens area.
-They were incredibly difficult to manufacture and assemble – and optically minimally useful.
+They were difficult to manufacture and assemble – and optically minimally useful.

 The elegant solution that Hopkins devised in the 1960s was to use glass rods to fill the air-spaces between the 'little lenses', which could then be dispensed with altogether.
 These rods fitted exactly the endoscope's tube – making them self-aligning and requiring of no other support.
-They were much easier to handle and utilised the maximum possible diameter.
+They were much easier to handle and used the maximum possible diameter.
 As with the fibroscopes, a bundle of glass-fibers would relay the illumination from a powerful external source.
 With the appropriate curvature and coatings to the rod ends and optimal choices of glass-types, all calculated and specified by Hopkins, the image quality was transformed – light levels were increased by as much as eightyfold with no heat; resolution of fine detail was finally achieved; colours became true; and diameters as small as a few millimetres were possible.
 With a high quality 'telescope' of such small diameter, the tools and illumination system could be comfortably housed within an outer tube.

 Hopkins patented his lens system in 1959.
-Seeing promise in this system, Karl Storz GmbH bought the patent and in 1967 began to produce endoscopic instruments with a tremendously brilliant image and superb illumination.
-Thus began a long and productive partnership between Hopkins and Storz.
-Whilst there are regions of the body that will always require flexible endoscopes (principally the gastrointestinal tract), the rigid rod-lens endoscopes have such exceptional performance that they remain the instrument of choice and have become the enabling factor in modern key-hole surgery.
+Seeing promise in this system, Karl Storz GmbH bought the patent and in 1967 began to produce endoscopic instruments.
+Thus began a partnership between Hopkins and Storz.
+Whilst there are regions of the body that will always require flexible endoscopes (principally the gastrointestinal tract), the rigid rod-lens endoscopes remain the instrument of choice and have become the enabling factor in modern keyhole surgery.